Preparing for Restoration November 28, 2017 – Posted in: Blog, Industrial

 - Operations: Have a plan in place to deploy your resources responsibly in the disaster area, while also keeping up with your commitments at home.
 The last thing you want to do is over-commit your team in the disaster area and not be able to fulfill those promises.

 - People: It takes a special kind of person to do work in a disaster zone.
-Recruit people who are hardworking and passionate about helping those who’ve just experienced a terrible, life-changing event.
+Recruit people who are hardworking and passionate about ing those who’ve just experienced a terrible, life-changing event.

 Make a Difference with Disaster Cleanup